 When you’re planning work for your bus trip, don’t forget to leave yourself time to look up and meet your neighbor.
 If your company has rented a charter bus for a conference, you’re sure to be sitting next to a colleague.
 Try to pick a seat next to someone you don’t interact with every day.
 Introduce yourself and make that connection.
 If you’re stepping onto a shuttle bus for a hack-a-thon or tradeshow, take a moment to engage your seatmate.
 Find out where they work, and don’t forget to share contact information.

-Depending on your company, you may or may not be booking your own accommodations.
-If you have any say in where you’ll stay, pick a hotel that supports work.
-That means making sure there is a business center.
+One thing to look for in when booking hotel rooms for a corporate audience is a business center.
 These days you can use your phone, laptop, and tablet for most remote work, but it’s always a good idea to have an emergency back up plan in case something happens to your device.
 You’ll also want to do some research into what your hotel is known for.
 Make sure you’re not booking a room at the biggest student party hotspot in America.
 Lastly, if you’re travelling for a conference, book a room in the hotel where the event is held.
 Immerse yourself in what you’re travelling to do, while eliminating transportation between the hotel and your scheduled engagements.

 Remote work is easier than ever!
 There are hundreds of tools to make connecting with the office from the road simple and efficient.
 Before you board your charter bus, load up your devices with all the apps you need to optimize your productivity.
 SignNow, Slack, WhatsApp, Asana, Trello, whatever you use—download it, sync it, know how to use it.
 While you’re at it, make sure you pack your carry-on with essential gadgets so they’re on hand on the road.
 Take a wireless charger (if you’re on a bus, like a school bus or minibus, that doesn’t have outlets), extra batteries, tablet, hotspot connection, or even old fashioned printed documents.